Home

 The story of the 140 (5th London) Field Regiment, Royal Artillery 1939-45

-This site was constructed at the time of the 80th Anniversary of the 1940 Battle of Dunkirk and has been continuously updated since then.
-It is an account of my father’s war in the 140th Field Regiment, Royal Artillery and his subsequent captivity 1940-45.
+This site was constructed at the time of the 80th Anniversary of the Battle of Dunkirk 1940 and has been continuously updated since then.
+It is an account of my father Eric West’s war in the 140 (5th London) Field Regiment, Royal Artillery and his subsequent captivity 1940-45.

-The 140th Field Regiment played a decisive role in the defence of Cassel during the 1940 Dunkirk evacuation and I’ve pulled together many previously unpublished accounts of the fighting that took place there as 367 Battery became part of 145 Brigade, tasked with a last-ditch and desperate defence of the French hilltop town.
+The Regiment played a decisive role in the defence of Cassel on 25th-29th May 1940 during the Dunkirk evacuation.
+I’ve pulled together many previously unpublished accounts of the fighting that took place there as the HQ staff and 367 Battery became part of 145 Brigade, tasked with a last-ditch and desperate defence of the French hilltop town.
 I will suggest that the defence of Cassel was critical to the success of Operation Dynamo and the importance of this action had been under-recognised.

-I’ve also added the full text of Major Graham Brook’s account entitled ‘Grand Party‘, published during wartime censorship in 1941.
+With permission I have included previously unpublished accounts from Brigadier Nigel Somerset’s personal memoir.
+I’ve also added the full text of Major Graham Brook’s account entitled ‘Grand Party‘, a book published during wartime censorship in 1941.

 The background research resulted in the publication of my fact-based novel about my father’s wartime and post-war experiences.
 It is entitled ‘The Psychiatrist: Conscript, Prisoner, Interpreter, Healer’ by John West, published by Fortis.